Open Space Strategy 2018 – 2028

 - Our open spaces contribute to community identify, vibrancy and sense of place

-Before developing the draft strategy, we first considered key issues and opportunities to improve the network of open spaces.
-Council sought community feedback on these during May-June 2017.
+Before developing the Strategy, we first identified key issues and opportunities to improve the network of open spaces.
+A community focus group helped identify these.
+Council sought public feedback on these during May-June 2017.

-The issues and opportunities discussion document sets out the background to why Upper Hutt’s open space is important and considerations for the future – to identify things that could be the addressed by the draft strategy.
-We asked for feedback on this document and what we received has been incorporated into the draft strategy.
+The issues and opportunities discussion document – sets out the background as to why Upper Hutt’s open space is important and considerations for the future – to identify things that could be the addressed by the Strategy.
+We asked for feedback on this document and what we received was incorporated into a draft strategy.
 To view the feedback on the issues and opportunities document, click here.